Stars and Stripes (newspaper): World War II

 On May 2, 1945, Stars and Stripes announced Hitler's death.

+Stars and Stripes ceased publication at the end of World War I, but was reactivated at the beginning of World War II and has been published continuously since then.
+The first edition of the newspaper was published on April 18, 1942 and featured a letter to Adolf Hitler, saying; “Dear Adolph: We know your stooges will get this paper into their hands at an early date.
+Suggest you read at once”.

-During World War II, the newspaper was printed in dozens of editions in several operating theaters.
-Again, both newspapermen in uniform and young soldiers, some of whom would later become important journalists, filled the staffs.
+During the war, Stars and Stripes was published in London by Office of War Information.
+The newspaper was printed in European and African operating theaters.
+The staff of Stars and Stripes included both newspapermen in army uniform and young soldiers, some of whom would later become important journalists.
 Some of the editions were assembled and printed very close to the front in order to get the latest information to the most troops.
 Also, during the war, the newspaper published the 53-book series G.I.
 Stories.
-The Rome edition closed in 1945 and its printing press was transferred to the new Rome Daily American in an arrangement facilitated by the CIA.
+The series consisted of 53 booklets, each containing thirty-two pages of text.
+The booklets told the stories of various American divisions in the European theater.
+The Rome edition of the newspaper closed in 1945 and its printing press was transferred to the new Rome Daily American in an arrangement facilitated by the CIA.
+In January 1945, the newspaper's daily readership was estimated to be at 1.2 million.

-After Bill Mauldin did his popular "Up Front" cartoons for the World War II Stars and Stripes, he returned home to a successful career as an editorial cartoonist and two-time winner of the Pulitzer Prize.
-Pulitzer Prize-winning American journalist and war correspondent Ernie Pyle was regularly published in the Stars and Stripes before he was killed by a Japanese machine-gunner on Iejima during the Battle of Okinawa.
+At the end of World War II, the staff of Stars and Stripes was replaced by civilian journalists.
+A small group of military journalists and photographers remained.
+After Bill Mauldin did his popular "Up Front" cartoons for the World War II Stars and Stripes, he returned to the US as a editorial cartoonist and two-time winner of the Pulitzer Prize.
+Pulitzer Prize-winning American journalist and war correspondent Ernie Pyle was regularly published in the Stars and Stripes.
 The magazine frequently posted photographs of a young Marilyn Monroe, then known as Norma Jeane Dougherty, which later led her as being named "Miss Cheesecake 1952" by Stars and Stripes.